Tafara-N/alx-backend-storage/0x02-redis_basic/README.md

 Directory: 0x02-redis_basic
 File: exercise.py

-2. Incrementing values
+### 2. Incrementing values

-mandatory
-Familiarize yourself with the INCR command and its python equivalent.
+Familiarize yourself with the `INCR` command and its python equivalent.

 In this task, we will implement a system to count how many times methods of the `Cache` class are called.